BiohackersDigital/KnowledgeBase/FREQUENTLY ASKED QUESTIONS.md

 </summary>

 Most implants developed by biohackers lack FDA approval.
 While there's a strong desire to meet or exceed health and safety standards, the high costs often create significant barriers to entry.
 Notably, in 2004, the FDA approved the [VeriChip RFID device](https://pmc.ncbi.nlm.nih.gov/articles/PMC526112/) for human implantation.
 Today, many RFID/NFC implants on the market are considered substantially equivalent to the VeriChip.

+**FDA**: A division of the United States Department of Health and Human Services that's responsible for health and medical products, drugs, cosmetics, and the safety of food.
+In the United Kingdom, the counterpart is the Medicines and Healthcare Products Regulatory Agency (MHRA).

 </details>